Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 The most critical sole proprietorship disadvantage is unlimited personal liability.
 There is no legal distinction between your personal assets and your business liabilities.
 This means if your real estate business incurs debts or faces lawsuits, your personal assets—such as your home, savings, and other investments—are at risk.

 For real estate investors, this exposure is particularly significant due to potential tenant lawsuits, property damage claims, or contractual disputes.
-In fact, rental property injury lawsuits settlements increased by 8% from 2022-2024, highlighting heightened risks for sole proprietors.
 Without the protection of a separate legal entity, your personal wealth remains vulnerable.

 Difficulty raising capital and limited credit options